gira93/darker-signs/README.md

 ### Running

-After cloning the repo, run `./setup.sh` to setup venv and install dependencies.
+After cloning the repo, run `./start.sh` to run the game.
-Then you can start the game with `./start.sh`
-(or by running `run.py` with venv activated)
+The script will setup venv, install dependencies and then run the game.

 ### Restarting